time4vps/blesta/README.md

-# blest
+# Blesta Time4VPS Module
- Blesta Time4VPS reseller Module
+ This is Time4VPS provisioning module for Blesta platform.